ggciag/mandyoc/docs/files/installation.rst

 The first step is to **download** PETSc (v3.15.5) release from `PETSc website`_ or **clone** the repository into your machine.
-*Mandyoc* might work with latest release of PETSc, but this is not guaranteed since new verions might introduce breaking changes.
+*Mandyoc* might work with latest release of PETSc, but this is not guaranteed since new versions might introduce breaking changes.

 Clone the repository to your desired location::